axanthos/orange3-textable-prototypes/doc/widgets/gutenberg.rst

     Figure 1: **Gutenberg** widget interface.

-The **Gutenberg** widget lets the user generate the databae cache of the `Gutenberg <http://www.gutenberg.org/>`_ website, and search it.
+The **Gutenberg** widget lets the user generate the cache of the `Gutenberg <http://www.gutenberg.org/>`_ database, and search it.

-The **Generate Cache** button allows the user to generate the gutenberg database.
+The **Generate Cache** button allows the user to generate the gutenberg cache.
 This has to be done only at first launch or if the database has been updated.
-It can last up to 5 minutes.
+It can last about 5 to 10 minutes.

 The **Create my corpus** section allows the user to add or remove text from the search results.